 Proven and potential academic excellence

-Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in a relevant subject.
+- a first-class or strong upper second-class undergraduate degree with honours in a relevant subject.

-However, entrance is very competitive and most successful applicants have a first-class degree, a GPA of at least 3.7 out of 4.0, or the equivalent.
+However, entrance is very competitive and most successful applicants have a first-class degree or the equivalent.

 No Graduate Record Examination (GRE) or GMAT scores are sought.

-Performance at interview(s)
+Performance at interview

 Interviews are normally held as part of the admissions process.

-All recommendations to admit a student involve the judgment of at least two members of academic staff with relevant experience and expertise, and additionally must be approved by the Director of Graduate Studies or Admissions Committee (or equivalent departmental persons or bodies).
+All recommendations to admit a student involve the judgement of at least two members of the academic staff with relevant experience and expertise, and must also be approved by the Director of Graduate Studies or Admissions Committee (or equivalent within the department).

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.